Daniel-Gehlen/Daniel-Gehlen/README.md

 ## I am Daniel Gehlen

 I'm a **Front-End Developer**.
-I'm at the end of the first semester in **higher education in Systems Analysis and Development at School Unopar in Brazil**.
+I'm at the end of the second semester in **higher education in Systems Analysis and Development at School Unopar in Brazil**.
 Expected formation in 2025.
 But developing far beyond college with a **focus on React**.

 ![Developer](https://github.com/Daniel-Gehlen/Daniel-Gehlen/assets/142283217/572d07d8-fa39-445f-b25c-833746ced0c2)